 Can Guinea Pigs Eat Raisins?

-The best choice of food for piggies is hay, guinea pig pellets, raw and fresh fruits, and vegetables.
+The best food choices for piggies are hay, guinea pig pellets, raw and fresh fruits, and vegetables.
+Fresh grapes are a good choice, but raisins are dried white grapes with sugar concentrated up to 72%.

-What is the Nutritional Value of Raisins?
+What Is the Nutritional Value of Raisins?

 According to USDA, 14g (1/2 ounce) of dark, seedless raisins contain:

-Calories: 42
+- Calories: 42

-Fat: 0g
+- Fat: 0g

-Sodium: 3.6mg
+- Sodium: 3.6mg

-Carbohydrates: 11g
+- Carbohydrates: 11g

-Fiber: 0.6g
+- Fiber: 0.6g

-Sugars: 9.1g
+- Sugars: 9.1g

-Protein: 0.5g
+- Protein: 0.5g

-Golden raisins contain similar amounts of carbs, calories, and fiber to those found in dark raisins.
+Golden raisins contain similar amounts of carbs, calories, and fiber as dark raisins.
+Fresh grapes have fewer calories compared to raisins but also contain less fiber.

-Depending on their variety, fresh grapes have fewer calories compared to raisins, but they also contain less fiber.
-Raisins with seeds contain more fiber, but the amount of carbs and calories are similar to seedless raisins.
+Raisins with seeds contain more fiber, but the carbs and calories are similar to seedless raisins.

 Why Are Raisins Not Good for Guinea Pigs?

-Apart from unlimited amounts of timothy hay, fresh and raw fruits and vegetables are the best guinea pig food.
+Apart from unlimited timothy hay, fresh and raw fruits and vegetables are the best guinea pig food.
+The balance of nutrients in raisins just isn’t right for piggies.

 - Weight gain